Coding guidelines

 • Header and source files should contain the “Roc Streaming authors” copyright and license header.
 Running scons fmt will automatically insert them.

 • Headers, classes, public members, and free functions should be documented using Doxygen.
-If Doxygen is installed, it is invoked during build and warns about undocumented items.
+Use --enable-doxygen option to enable warnings about undocumented elements.

 • Prefer creating individual .h and .cpp files for every class.
 Use snake_case for file names and old-style header guards, which are automatically inserted by scons fmt.